Tag Archives: shady city

 73417714_2439297039622051_1745664963260710912_n

-His wife, Sylvia, and two daughters – Lacey the eldest and Amber – had always been a supportive family.
-Especially Lacey who had political ambitions of her own.
-Much like her father, Lacey is ambitious.
+His wife, Sylvia, and two daughters – Ruby the eldest and Amber – had always been a supportive family.
+Especially Ruby who had political ambitions of her own.
+Much like her father, Ruby is ambitious.
 Unlike her father she intends to keep her promises should she ever take office.

 City Face